jasperlg/AccessControlApp/README.md

 To develop further on this project, you can run the application locally and write python in the /api folder.
 You might restart the container running `docker compose up` while developping.

-To develop the frontend, it's best practise to install npm and yarn locally, so you can develop quite fast.
+To develop the frontend, it's best practise to `npm install` and `yarn serve` in the web folder, so you can develop quite fast.
 In the ./dist folder your project is build.

 You can deploy by rebuilding the images and pushing them to ducker hub.